1914 Ohio State Buckeyes football team

 The 1914 Ohio State Buckeyes football team represented Ohio State University as a member of the Western Conference and the Ohio Athletic Conference (OAC) during the 1914 college football season.
 Led by second-year head coach, John Wilce, the Buckeyes compiled an overall record of 5–2 and outscored opponents 108–55.
 Ohio State had a record of 2–2 against Western Conference opponents and 3–0 in OAC play.

+The game against Illinois was their third all-time meeting and their first game against the Fighting Illini as conference-mates.